 Massage therapy must be provided by a licensed massage therapist (LMT) per regulatory requirements of the state in which services were rendered.
 If your massage therapist is a new provider, your submitted charges will be denied unless you provide a copy of the therapist's current license.
 If your massage therapist practices in a state, county, and/or city which does not have licensing requirements, the Plan may require additional or alternative information concerning the massage therapist as a condition prior to paying Plan benefits.

-Enrollees under the age of 18 are not eligible for massage therapy benefits.
+Enrollees ages 18 or older are eligible for massage therapy benefits.

 Acupuncture Treatment

 Based on Benefit Plan Election, Acupuncture Treatment may not be a covered benefit.